mflx/academic-kickstart/content/authors/admin/_index.md

 Things I do atm:

 * Coaching and Consulting in agile Product Management, Product Strategy and Scaling Organizations
-* Organizational Development and agile Transformations / Improvements
+* Organizational Development and continuous Agile Transformations
 * [Business Coaching](businesscoach) with systemic and solution-focussed approach
 * Trainings in [Agile Product Management and Product Leadership](https://www.leanovate.de/training/produkt/)